tommy725/flutter-food-seller/README.md

-# Food Seller Mobile App for IOS and Android
+# Foodie Seller Mobile App for IOS and Android

 This app has the following features:
 - Login/Register System